stve/tophat/README.md

 # TopHat

 TopHat is a set of view helpers to keep your layouts and views DRY.
+Easily manage keywords, descriptions, Open Graph and Twitter Cards to your Rails views.

 ## Installation